adityainbits/Induction/README.md

 ## 🌟*HIGHLIGHTS*

-- Attended inspiring lectures by experienced speakers
+- Attended inspiring lectures by experienced speakers.
-- Engaged in interactive activities and group sessions
+- Engaged in interactive activities and group sessions.
-- Learned about college culture, time management, and communication
+- Learned about college culture, time management, and communication.
-- Reflected on personal goals and growth
+- Reflected on personal goals and growth.

 ---